Best Day Trips from Lyon You’ve Probably Never Heard Of

 - Visit the Church of Saint-Marie-Madeleine: This Romanesque church is a central piece of the village’s architecture.

-- Climb the ramparts: If accessible, getting a view from the old walls gives you a great perspective of the village and the surrounding countryside.
+- Climb the ramparts: If accessible, getting a view from the old walls offers a great perspective on the village and the surrounding countryside.

 - Enjoy a meal: There are a few restaurants within the village walls.
 I recall having a really nice meal at one of them, enjoying some local specialties.